williamstein/sage2014/README.md

 - Friday, April 18   -- Homework 3 due; peer grading of homework 2 due
 - Friday, April 25   -- Homework 4 due; peer grading of homework 3 due
 - Friday, May 2      -- Homework 5 due; peer grading of homework 4 due
-- Friday, May 9      -- Homework 6 due; first draft of project due; peer grading of homework 5 due
+- Friday, May 9      -- Homework 6 due; peer grading of homework 5 due; first draft of project due
-- Friday, May 16     -- Homework 7 due; peer grading of homework 6 due
+- Friday, May 16     -- Homework 7 due; peer grading of homework 6 due; peer grading of project due
 - Friday, May 23     -- Homework 8 due; peer grading of homework 7 due
 - (Monday, May 26 is Memorial Day is memorial day)
 - Friday, May 30     -- Homework 9 due; final draft of project due; peer grading of homework 8 due